wtsanshou/HelloJenkins/Aerobics/README.md

 ## Install Lombok

-1. Add dependencies in gradle
+1. Add dependencies in gradle, refresh
 2. Find the lombok.jar and run `java -jar <lombok-version>.jar
 3. Select your IDE --> install/update
 4. Restart the IDE